MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365.md

    Microsoft 365 retains a minimum of 500 versions of a file by default and can be configured to retain more.

-   To minimize the burden on your security and helpdesk staff, train your users on how to retrieve previous versions of files.
+   To minimize the burden on your security and helpdesk staff, train your users on how to [restore previous versions of files](https://support.microsoft.com/office/restore-a-previous-version-of-an-item-or-file-in-sharepoint-f66dbda0-81f4-4d1e-b08c-793265c58934).

 - Recycle bin